second-state/smart-contract-search-engine/documentation/usage.md

 # Usage
+*Update:* We now have a simple way to interact with the search engine via simple Javascript syntax.
+Please see our [es-ss.js library](https://github.com/second-state/es-ss.js) for more details.

 The search engine can be used, by end users, via their web browser.
 It can also provide data to users and machines via the public facing API.